cavillier/NousInnovonsPlatform/README.md

 9. Finally, go back to your project's directory from your terminal and enter : "firebase deploy".

-10. Et voilà, you should be able to play with your platform at the address : "YourPlatform.firebaseapp.com"
+10. Et voilà, you should be able to play with your platform prototype at the address : "YourPlatform.firebaseapp.com"

+11. P.S.
+Security rules about database and storage should be changed if you want to scale it up to many projects.

 Cheers,
 Quentin